 Tuesday, March 10, 2015

 This past weekend we finally got around to watching the Disney musical movie "Newsies."
-We regret that we never saw the Broadway Musical which was based on it, though we heard a lot of good things from other people who saw it.
+We regret that we never saw the Broadway Musical which was based on it.

 For those who are even more behind the times than I, "Newsies" is based upon the real Newsboy Strike of 1899 in New York City.
 There were some changes made to the story, of course.
 And my love of history led me to look for them.

 In those days before the Internet, newspapers were how everyone kept up with what was going on.
 Newsboys (and some girls) hawked the news at all hours of the day and night.
 They bought their papers from the publishers at the rate of 50 cents per one hundred copies.
 If it was a slow news day and the Newsies couldn't sell all their copies, they had to eat the difference, which was heavily felt as the kids who sold these papers were often street kids on their own.

 Anyway, two publishers, Pulitzer and Hearst decided to raise the price of their papers to 60 cents per hundred copies.
 And the Newsies decided to strike.
 The publishers were every bit as nasty as the movie portrayed, calling out thugs to beat up the boys.
 But the boys refused to give in.